 At Kajima, computer hardware updates were carried out every year, and in the past few years the following models have been used: ThinkPad W520, ThinkPad W530, ThinkPad W540, and ThinkPad W541.
 (As of April 2016, a total of approximately 2,000 laptops were in use.
 (As of April 2016, a total of approximately 2,000 laptops are in use.

 The ThinkPad W Series is designed for professional use, and features an NVIDIA® Quadro® K2100M mobile graphics card and high-efficiency graphics chip (GPU) that supports OpenGL, a high-capacity frame buffer.
 Through the synergy of these features with its Intel® Core™ i7 processor, 3D CAD applications such as ARCHICAD® can be operated without any system issues.

-Lenovo has built a strong partnership with ISVs (Independent Software Vendors) and guarantees continuous stable operation and optimised hardware platforms.
-The workstations Kajima used have passed the strict testing of OS and graphics vendors, as well as various other ISV companies, and have received a variety of ISV certifications from these organisations.
+Lenovo has built a strong partnership with ISVs (Independent Software Vendors) and guarantees continuous stable operation and optimized hardware platforms.
+The workstations Kajima used have passed the strict testing of OS and graphics vendors, as well as various other ISV companies, and have received a variety of ISV certifications from these organizations.

 Ken Endo, BIM-IT Group Chief in the BIM Promotion Office at the Construction Management Headquarters, made the following comments: